reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     }

 #### Controller
 Since we are going to use the MVC, we should additionally implement a controller and a view.
+This enables us to see the operations on the web.
+Otherwise, we should check them using the command line interface, *CommandLineRunner*, as the tutorial does.

+Let the repository **@Autowired** into the controller, so that the controller can interact with it.

+    @RestController
+    class WebConsumingController(@Autowired private val commentService: CommentService) {...}

+To make a view of all comments in the repository, try this.
+It will allow us to READ them via the web.

+    @GetMapping("/comment")
+    fun getComments(): Flux<Comment>{
+        return commentService.findAll()
+    }

 #### Main Class
+Do not forget an annotation, **@EnableMongoRepositories**!

     @SpringBootApplication
     @EnableMongoRepositories
     class WebClientConsuming{...}

-## POST
+## CRUD
-Now we are going to post our data using WebClient!
-Let's post three new comments, using WebClient.post().

-To check the result,
+After programming, we are going to run the application!
+First, make sure the MongoDB cluster is connected.
+On the terminal,

 	./gradlew bootRun

-And try to open http://localhost:8080/post.
+Open http://localhost:8080/web, and see if the contents from https://jsonplaceholder.typicode.com/comments exist.
+Note that this one is from the previous project, just to check the connection.

+Even if you access to http://localhost:8080/comment, you will see nothing other than a pair of [ ].
+This is because our database does not have any data to show yet.
+From now on, start our main dish, CRUD!

+### CREATE
+Let's **CREATE** our document!

 Use an application such as Postman to easily send your POST request!
 Do not forget to send your request in JSON type.

 ![006post](https://user-images.githubusercontent.com/48712088/163443217-58c51513-15ca-43a7-858b-dc58f6fac351.png)

 If you get the response in form you set from your application, it means your communication was right.

+## Exceptions
-###
+### MongoSocketOpenException
-e will realize the POST result on our website, not only just checking the response!
-We are going to add a dependency to use ReactiveMongoRepository, the reactive Mongo-specific Repository interface.

-	implementation("org.springframework.boot:spring-boot-starter-data-mongodb-reactive:2.6.6")
+If anything in your setting is wrong, you will get these exceptions...

+    No server chosen by com.mongodb.reactivestreams.client.internal.ClientSessionHelper...
+    exception={com.mongodb.MongoSocketOpenException: Exception opening socket}...
+    java.net.ConnectException: Connection refused: no further information...
+    There was an unexpected error (type=Service Unavailable, status=503).

+Have a look at some solutions below.

+1. Is your MongoDB cluster connected correctly?
+Check application.properties setting once again.

 ### HTTP 405